csu-hci-projects/CS465_MascarenhasJ_BarnardI_MaksutaJ/Final/Readme.txt

 Github Repo
   https://github.com/csu-hci-projects/CS465_MascarenhasJ_BarnardI_MaksutaJ.git

-Short video (no more than 5 minutes, ideally 3) high-level overview project.
-Make it really cool.
-This is design for someone to learn about your project, like the one we sow from one of the papers in class.
+Short video (3-5 Minutes):

-Presentation Video (You pick the lenght).
+Presentation Video (You pick the length).
 As long as you can explain your project.
 No more than 30 minutes.
 Ideally 12 minutes.

 Programming Video.
-Explain the code.
-In the programming video, you must explain who coded what but towards the end, also give me a breakdown (maybe a few slides) of who did what in the group (for example, paper, videos, etc.)

-Code Video
-  https://youtu.be/Zv4SYpK1JHA
+Explain the code. https://youtu.be/Zv4SYpK1JHA
   We used github Issues for task tracking so you can see the history of who worked on what there.
   - Jaden did the Controller and 3d environment, town, wand, training dummy assets